Resources: Slack Help

 Custom vs. Global workflows

-Global workflows are commonly used workflows that Polly has provided as a starting point — with everything already filled out and included for you, including the survey templates.
+Global workflows are commonly used workflows that Polly has provided as a starting point — with everything already filled out and included for you, including the polly templates.
 There’s only a handful of global workflows to start, but we’ll continue to add more integrations and workflows.
 Got a suggestion for a global workflow?
 We’d love to hear it.

 Custom workflows are workflows that you build from scratch using the workflow builder, and you can spin up as many custom workflows as your heart desires.